Blindness and Vision Loss Medical Malpractice | 2024 Latest Updates

 Cataract Surgery Malpractice

 An eye doctor must exercise extreme caution when conducting a cataract surgical procedure.
-If the probe or irrigation/aspiration handpiece is removed carefully from a patient’s anterior chamber, the vitreous can prolapse and lead to blindness [8].
+If the probe or irrigation/aspiration handpiece is removed carelessly from a patient’s anterior chamber, the vitreous can prolapse and lead to blindness [8].

 Inadequate monitoring of anesthesia or sedation during this procedure is another issue that might result in blindness and vision loss [9].